 A literature review must do these things: a) be organized around and related directly to a thesis or research question you are developing; b) synthesize results into a summary of what is and is not known; c) identify areas of controversy in the literature; and, d) formulate questions that need further research.
-See the Neuman reading for more information.
-Your literature review should be no more than five (5) pages
+Your literature review should be no more than five (5) pages.
+There are helpful weblinks in Moodle.
+You can also find additional resources on the web..

-(Week 4) Overview/Abstract Idea for Research (Group): This is the next step from your individual "overview/abstract" of Week 2 to your final group project.
-At this point, topics have been chosen and teams formed.
+(Week 4) Overview/Abstract Idea for Research (Group): At this point, topics have been chosen and teams formed.
 Everyone who is going to work together on the project is involved.
 The overview is becoming more specific.
 The questions from Week 2 apply, but you should be able to more clearly define your research idea.
 Papers are again one paragraph to one page in length.
 You will be required to respond to this round of submissions by conducting a "peer-review" of each others' work.
-We will provide additional details in class.